-Liability insurance will cover you in case of medical bills or a lawsuit if you are found responsible for instances involving a tenant, such as an injury.
+Liability insurance will cover you in case of medical bills or a lawsuit if you are found responsible for instances involving a resident, such as an injury.

-Another instance is if a landlord fails to take the proper steps to stop a tenant from obnoxious or law-breaking behavior on the property, the landlord might be held responsible.
+Another instance is if a landlord fails to take the proper steps to stop a resident from obnoxious or law-breaking behavior on the property, the landlord might be held responsible.

-However, if a tenant causes a fire or leak that causes damage to a neighboring property, or if the tenant causes harm to another individual on the property through an accident, then the tenant would be held responsible, and they can invest in something called renters liability insurance.
+However, if a resident causes a fire or leak that causes damage to a neighboring property, or if the resident causes harm to another individual on the property through an accident, then the resident would be held responsible, and they can invest in something called renters liability insurance.

 To learn more about this topic, we suggest you read this article: 3 Ways to Avoid Being Sued When Renting Your Home

 Although landlord insurance covers substantially more than going without, there are still some aspects that may not be covered with a basic policy.
 To amend this, several common riders can be added to landlord insurance policies.